lancelote/advent_of_code/README.md

 Solver uses [advent-of-code-data][1] to fetch tasks from the server.
 You need to set up a token for it to work.
 See the [instruction][2].

-I use .python-version for development.
+For Python version used for development see [.python-version](.python-version).
 The code should work fine with older versions, but it is not guaranteed.

 To install requirements, `uv` [needs to be installed first](https://docs.astral.sh/uv/getting-started/installation/)